MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/m365d-notifications-incidents.md

 To delete a rule, select it from the list of rules.
 On the pane with the rule name, select **Delete**.

 Once you get the notification, you can go directly to the incident and start your investigation right away.
-For more information on investigating incidents, see [Investigate incidents in Microsoft 365 Defender](investigate-incidents.md).
+For more information on investigating incidents, see [Investigate incidents in Microsoft Defender XDR](investigate-incidents.md).

 ## Next steps